-- Team shows respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Engineering portfolio must have engineering content.
-The engineering content could include entries describing examples of the underlying science, mathematics, and game strategies in a summary - The engineering portfolio must provide examples that show the Team has a clear understanding of the engineering design process including examples of lessons learned. - The portfolio should inspire the judges to want to see the detailed engineering content in the engineering notebook. - Portfolio format is less important but enables the judges to understand the team's design maturity, organizational capabilities and overall team structure. - Portfolio could reference specific experiences and lessons learned but should capture the summary of the current status of the Team and their robot design. - Portfolio could also summarize experiences and lessons learned from outreach with concise tables of outcomes.
+Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event.

+- Engineering portfolio must have engineering content.
+The engineering content could include entries describing examples of the underlying science, mathematics, and game strategies in a summary fashion. - The engineering portfolio must provide examples that show the Team has a clear understanding of the engineering design process including examples of lessons learned.